Trump Wants The Border Fence Painted Black So It’s Too Hot To Climb

 Donald Trump has been opening up about what he envisions for his wall once construction begins.
 According to a report from The Washington Post, Trump no longer wants a concrete barrier like he originally planned, but instead, he wants to see a fence with the “slats” painted black that will be so hot it will injure climbers.
 He also envisions the fence with pointy tips to discourage anyone who manages to scale the hot metal.

 Trump’s White House has been diverting billions of dollars in military funding in order to pay for the border wall that Congress refused to fund.
-He’s not only directing his administration to get the wall built along the U.S.-Mexico border, but he is reportedly managing the design down to the smallest details.
+He’s not only directing his administration to get the wall built along the U.S.-Mexico border, but he is also reportedly managing the design down to the smallest details.

-For instance, Trump says that he wants the “slats” of the wall – formally known as bollards – to be painted “flat black” so that the metal will absorb the heat from the sun and be too hot to climb.
+For instance, Trump says that he wants the “slats” of the wall — formally known as bollards — to be painted “flat black” so that the metal will absorb the heat from the sun and be too hot to climb.
 He also is demanding metal points at the top of the fencing in order to cut the hands of people who manage to climb to the top.
-Officials warned Trump that painting the fence will increase the cost of not only construction, but ongoing maintenance for the wall.
+Officials warned Trump that painting the fence will increase the cost of not only construction but ongoing maintenance for the wall.

 “Once you paint it, you always have to paint it,” said one administration insider.